BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/5-DEFINITIONS.md

 ## SealedMessage

-`SealedMessage` is a message that has been one-way encrypted to a particular `PublicKeyBase`, and is used to implement multi-recipient public key encryption using `Simplex`.
+`SealedMessage` is a message that has been one-way encrypted to a particular `PublicKeyBase`, and is used to implement multi-recipient public key encryption using `Envelope`.
 The sender of the message is generated at encryption time, and the ephemeral sender's public key is included, enabling the receipient to decrypt the message without identifying the real sender.

 ### SealedMessage: Swift Definition